Skip to content

 Beverly Hills Resident Junior Fall Class - $168 for 1 hour class for entire 6 week session.
 Non-Beverly Hills Resident Junior Fall Class - $180 for 1 hour class for entire 6 week session.

-If you believe you have store credit, you should be able to see it when you sign back into our REGISTRATION tab.
+If you believe you have store credit, you should be able to see it when you sign back into your online account located at our REGISTRATION tab.

 Beginner - 1.0